On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: The cobordism categories and

 Following similar methods, Genauer generalized the results of \cite{GMTW(2009)} to cobordism categories of manifolds with corners \cite{Genauer(2008)}.
 We will be mainly interested in the special case of manifolds with boundary.
 For every $n \in \NN \cup \{\infty\}$, there is a cobordism category $\cobdn$ of smooth $d$-dimensional cobordisms between manifolds with boundary, nicely embedded in $\RR \times \RR^{d-1+n}$.
 The precise definition is analogous: \begin{itemize} \item[(i)$'$] an object is a pair $(M, a)$ where $a \in \RR^{\delta}$ and $M$ is a smooth neat $(d-1)$-dimensional submanifold of $\RR_+ \times \RR^{d-2 + n}$.
 (This model of ``discrete cuts'' is not considered in \cite{Genauer(2008)}, however the same remarks as in \cite[Remarks 2.1(ii) and 4.5]{GMTW(2009)} apply in this case as well.) \item[(ii)$'$] A non-identity morphism from $(M_0,a_0)$ to $(M_1, a_1)$ is a triple $(W, a_0,a_1)$ where $a_0 < a_1$ and $W$ is a smooth neat $d$-dimensional submanifold (with corners) of $[a_0,a_1] \times \RR_+ \times \RR^{d-2+n}$ satisfying (i)-(iii) as above; composition of morphisms is by taking the union of subsets. \item[(iii)$'$] The topology is defined similarly by the orbit spaces of the actions of diffeomorphisms on spaces of neat embeddings; see \cite{Genauer(2008)} for a precise definition. \end{itemize} We abbreviate $\cobd := \mathcal{C}_{d, \partial, \infty} = \underset{n \to \infty}{\colim} \cobdn$.

 \begin{thm}[Genauer \cite{Genauer(2008)}] There is a weak equivalence

 \end{thm}

 Both weak equivalences are obtained as parametrized versions of the Pontryagin-Thom collapse map.
-We recall the description of this collapse map in the case of a single compact, possibly with boundary, smooth $d$-manifold $M$ neatly embedded in $(\epsilon, 1-\epsilon) \times \RR_+ \times \RR^{d-2+N}$.
-This can be regarded as a morphism in $\cobd$, from the empty manifold to itself, and therefore it defines a loop in $B \cobd$.
-Then the map $\tilde\alpha$ gives a loop in $\Omega^{\infty -1} \Sigma^{\infty} BO(d)_+$ defined as follows.
-Consider the Pontryagin-Thom collapse map
+We recall first the description of this collapse map in the case of a single compact, possibly with boundary, smooth $d$-manifold $M$ neatly embedded in $(0, 1) \times \RR_+ \times \RR^{d-2+n}$.
+This can be regarded as a(n) (endo)morphism of $\cobd$, essentially from the empty manifold to itself, and therefore it defines a loop in $B \cobd$.
+(To be precise, one should think of the empty manifold situated, say, inside $\{0\} \times \RR^{\infty}$ and $\{1\} \times \RR^{\infty}$ together with the canonical path in $B \cobd$ that connects these two points through the empty cobordism in $[0,1] \times \RR^{\infty}$.)
+Hence the image of this loop under the map $\Omega(\tilde\alpha)$ is a loop in $\Omega^{\infty -1} \Sigma^{\infty} BO(d)_+$.
+This can be roughly described as follows: consider the Pontryagin-Thom collapse map

 and the classifying map of the normal bundle

 The cofiber of the inclusion of spectra $\Sigma^{-1} \mto(d-1) \hookrightarrow \mto(d)$ is equivalent to the spectrum $\Sigma^{\infty} (BO(d)_+)$ \cite[Proposition 3.1]{GMTW(2009)}.
 So the composite map of pairs induces a stable map on cofibers,